epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

 Here, we transform back our results from the supercell sampled at :math:`\Gamma` to the primitive cell with :math:`k`-space sampling.
 This allows us to obtain a bandstructure.
 The extra Wannierization step that is being performed is to assist the interpolation of the band structure in the primitive cell, and has been performed because in the input file we specified

 .. literalinclude:: ../../tutorials/tutorial_2/si.json
-  :lines: 90-92
+  :lines: 53-55
-  :lineno-start: 100
+  :lineno-start: 53
   :emphasize-lines: 2

-For more details on the "unfold and interpolate" procedure see :ref:`here <running/ui:The ui block>` and Ref. :cite:`DeGennaro2022`.
+For more details on the "unfold and interpolate" procedure see :ref:`here <input_file:The ui subblock>` and Ref. :cite:`DeGennaro2022`.

 Extracting the KI bandstructure and the bandgap of Si
 -----------------------------------------------------